cognitivefashion/cognitivefashion.github.io/cfwebsite/content/portfolio/api_visual_search.md

 </br>
 ## Use cases

-1. `Share & Shop`  Take a picture or upload saved image or screenshot and discover products that are visually similar.
+1. `Share & Shop`  Take a picture or upload saved image or screen shot and discover products that are visually similar.
 1. `Creative Discovery`  Content writers, designers or fashion stylists can find matching catalog items based on selected photograph (“which dress best resembles this painting” etc.)

 </br>